 A tattoo’s visual impact lies in its hues.
 Selecting the right color scheme is crucial in creating a design that leaves a lasting impression.
 Different inks endure various periods, with some lasting longer than others.
 For example, black tends to last the longest.

-Understanding the life of each color can aid in designing a lasting impression.
+Understanding the life of each color can help create a lasting impression.
 This awareness is essential as it informs your choice of colors and ensures that your tattoo looks vibrant and appealing for years.

 Discuss your preferred color scheme with a professional tattoo artist to select the right shades to endure time and wear.